Kiss (band): 1975–1978: rise to prominence

 In October 1976, Kiss appeared on The Paul Lynde Halloween Special (aired on ABC the 29th), lip-synching "Detroit Rock City", "Beth" and "King of the Night Time World".
 The show, co-produced by Bill Aucoin, helped introduce Kiss to an even wider audience.
 In addition to the three songs, Kiss was the subject of a brief comedic "interview" conducted by Paul Lynde.
-This included Lynde noting, when hearing the member's first names, "Oh, I love a good religious group."
+This included Lynde noting, when hearing the members' first names, "Oh, I love a good religious group."

 Two more highly successful studio albums were released in less than a year: Rock and Roll Over (November 11, 1976) and Love Gun (June 30, 1977).
 A second live album, Alive II, was released on October 14, 1977.
 All three albums were certified Platinum soon after their release.
 Between 1976 and 1978, Kiss earned $17.7 million from record royalties and music publishing.
 A 1977 Gallup poll named Kiss the most popular band in America.
-In Japan, Kiss performed five sold-out shows at Tokyo's Budokan Hall, breaking the previous record of four set by the Beatles.
+In Japan, Kiss performed five sold-out shows at Tokyo's Budokan Hall, equaling the record set by the Beatles in 1966 with their five concerts there.

-In May 1977, Kiss made the first of its many comics appearances, in Howard the Duck issue 12, published by Marvel Comics.
+In May 1977, Kiss made the first of its many comic book appearances, in Howard the Duck issue 12, published by Marvel Comics.

 The first Kiss compilation album, Double Platinum, was issued on April 2, 1978.
 This double album included many remixed versions of the band's hits, as well as "Strutter '78", a re-recorded version of a song from the group's first album.
 At Bogart's request, this version of the song featured a disco influence.

 During this period, Kiss merchandise became a substantial source of income for the group.
 Some of the products released included a pair of comic books issued by Marvel (the first contained ink mixed with actual blood donated by the group), a pinball machine, dolls, "Kiss Your Face Makeup" kits, Halloween masks, board games, lunch boxes, trading cards and many other pieces of memorabilia.
 Membership in the Kiss Army, the band's fan club, was in the six figures.
 Between 1977 and 1979, worldwide merchandise sales (in-store and on tour) reached an estimated $100 million.